-A large church organization in Northern Virginia noticed that the echoes in their multipurpose room, commonly used as a gym, made it a difficult space to be in – much less communicate in.
+A large church organization in Northern Virginia noticed that the echoes in their multi-purpose room, commonly used as a gym, made it a difficult space to be in – much less communicate in.
 They contacted Acoustical Solutions and Sales Rep Kevin McIver recommended a simple solution: acoustic panels.

-The Korean Central Presbyterian Church (KCPC), located in Northern Virginia just outside of Washington D.C., has extensive facilities ranging two levels that include numerous classrooms, chapels, a sanctuary, worship center, library, bookstore, and multipurpose room.
-The multipurpose room, which is the largest space next to the Worship Center, also had the largest problem with acoustics.
+The Korean Central Presbyterian Church (KCPC), located in Northern Virginia just outside of Washington D.C., has extensive facilities ranging two levels that include numerous classrooms, chapels, a sanctuary, worship center, library, bookstore, and multi-purpose room.
+The multi-purpose room, which is the largest space next to the Worship Center, also had the largest problem with acoustics.

-The 1,450 square foot room was all hard, bare surfaces, as is common with gymnasiums.
+The 1,450 square foot room was all hard, bare surfaces; as is common with gymnasiums.

-“It is a pretty large room,” says KJ Kim, KCPC associate, “and with all hard surfaces we were having trouble with reverb”.
+“It is a pretty large room,” says KJ Kim, KCPC associate, “and with all hard surfaces, we were having trouble with reverb.”

-“This is a common problem, and we recommended PolyPhon Acoustic Panel.
+“This is a common problem, and we recommended PolyPhon™ Polyester Acoustic Panels.
 Acoustic panels are the standard treatment that will lessen reverberation time instantly,” says McIver.

 The panels were installed along all the vertical walls in the room to absorb a majority of the sound energy created in the gym, and keep it from reflecting about the room and creating reverberation.

-AlphaFlex Acoustic Banners were also installed throughout the ceiling to eliminate reverberation between the ceiling and floor.
+AlphaFlex® PVC Ceiling Banners were also installed throughout the ceiling to eliminate reverberation between the ceiling and floor.